Lavanya13-S/StreetFood-Connect/README.md

-# StreetConnect Platform
+# StreetFood-Connect Platform

-StreetConnect is a full-stack web application that connects street food vendors with trusted suppliers.
+StreetFood-Connect is a full-stack web application that connects street food vendors with trusted suppliers.
 The platform provides dashboards for both vendors and suppliers, product management, order processing, analytics, and more.

 ## Project Structure